jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 Some options I had in mind but did not need to use for this contest (hell, 1024 bytes is just too much :-)):

-- Use AVR special `GPIORn` addresses; I am actually not sure I could have gained something with that, so I did not even try it.
+- Use AVR special `GPIORn` addresses; I am actually not sure whether and how I could have gained something with that, so I did not even try it.

 **IMPORTANT**: note that these guidelines are not always possible in all projects; for instance, it is difficult to avoid ISR when you need to perform serial communication (UART, SPI, I2C), when you need a Timer...